vim-vdebug/vdebug/README.md

 2. Visit the **#vdebug** irc channel on freenode, someone is normally there.
 3. [Open a new issue.][4]

-## News

-Follow me on Twitter, [@joonty](http://twitter.com/joonty), for Vdebug updates and release news.

-* **07/09/2015:** Version 1.5.1 released.
-This adds a `:VdebugEval!` command and fixes issues with buffers not being wiped out.
-See below for more information.
-* **26/08/2015:** Version 1.5.0 released.
-This has a whole series of fixes and even a couple of new features.
-* **15/05/2014:** Version 1.4.2 released.
-This fixes major problems with the latest version of Vim, which has stricter rules around function naming.
-See [this pull request for more details][5]
-* **12/04/2014:** My son was born!
-Hence no contact or work on Vdebug for the following month.

-See the CHANGELOG for the full history of changes.

 ## How to use

 First of all, scoot down to the quick guide below.